brianhouse/art_and_code/NEXT.md

 definitely zero on on those concept descriptions, maybe make it explicit that it's graded separately

 flip the classroom: have them all review lecture notes as homework and come up with additional examples (will have to split code and context discussions)

+the desk crit thing is a great structure, do that.

 #####